From its origins as a digital yearbook for Ivy League students in 2004, Facebook has indeed come a long way.

 For instance, eCommerce sites are for-profit organizations.
 Facebook will target the audience not only for their buying capacity but whether or not they are likely to engage with your business.

 As you can see from the options, some websites are not interested solely in profits.
-They may want to expand their brand reach, generate leads, increase engagement, and traffic.
+They may want to expand their brand reach, generate leads, increase engagement, and website traffic.

 You can already advertise for as little as $1.00 a day.
 In fact, it is recommended that you first low-ball Facebook, especially during the early stages.